ElementsProject/lightning/doc/STYLE.md

 fixes as you see other things, and a minimal amount is unavoidable, but you can end up shaving infinite yaks.
 This is a good time to drop a `/* FIXME: ...*/` comment and move on.

+## Github Workflows

+We have adopted a number of workflows to facilitate the development of c-lightning, and to make things more pleasant for contributors.

+### Changelog Entries in Commit Messages

+We are maintaining a chanelog in the top-level directory of this project.
+However since every pull request has a tendency to touch the file and therefore create merge-conflicts we decided to derive the changelog file from the pull requests that were added between releases.
+In order for a pull request to show up in the changelog at least one of its commits will have to have a line with one of the following prefixes:

+ - `Changelog-Added: ` if the pull request adds a new feature
+ - `Changelog-Changed: ` if a feature has been modified and might require changes on the user side
+ - `Changelog-Deprecated: ` if a feature has been marked for deprecation, but not yet removed
+ - `Changelog-Fixed: ` if a bug has been fixed
+ - `Changelog-Removed: ` if a (previously deprecated) feature has been removed
+ - `Changelog-Security: ` if a security issue has been addressed and the users will need to upgrade in order to stay secure

+In case you think the pull request is small enough not to require a changelog entry please use `Changelog-None` in one of the commit messages to opt out.

+Under some circumstances a feature may be removed even without deprecation warning if it was not part of a released version yet, or the removal is urgent.

+In order to ensure that each pull request has the required `Changelog-*:` line for the changelog our trusty @bitcoin-bot will check logs whenever a pull request is created or updated and search for the required line.
+If there is no such line it'll mark the pull request as `pending` to call out the need for an entry.